eliellis/swc-node-register-options-repro/README.md

 ## Issue

-When using `@swc-node/register` with programmatic options, no supplied options are not applied.
+When using `@swc-node/register` with programmatic options, no supplied options are applied.

 ## Repro